notnullgames/pakemon/README.md

 Short for "packet monitor/monster".
 Gamified fun device/platform for hacking technology around you.

+There is a [web-build of the app](https://pakemon.surge.sh/), but currently many of the features might not work.

 ## local dev

 There is a Makefile included with a few targets for dev.
 Run `make` for help.